 Among the royal guests at the wedding were the king and queen of Sweden, princess Astrid of Belgium and her husband Archduke Lorenz, and from the UK came Lord Nicholas Windsor (youngest son of the duke and duchess of Kent) came with his wife lady Paola and their son Albert.
 But many royals from non-reigning dynasties attended the wedding too, among them king Simeon II and queen Margarita of Bulgaria, with their son prince Constantin and his wife princess Maria.
 The king’s sister princess Marie-Louise also attended the wedding.
 From Bavaria came Duke Franz, prince Poldi, princess Ursula and prince Manuel with his wife Anna while the Prussian royals were represented by prince Georg-Friedrich.
 Other German guests were prince Fürst Alexander and Fürstin Nadja of Schaumburg-Lippe, princess Edda of Anhalt and prince Andreas of Leiningen, who came with his wife princess Alexandra, a sister of prince Ernst-August of Hanover.

-More about the wedding in this thread.Filed under German Royals
+More about the wedding in this thread.Filed under Germany

-Tagged Hereditary Prince Hubertus, Hereditary Princess Kelly, Saxe-Coburg and Gotha, Wedding.
+Tagged Hereditary Prince Hubertus of Saxe-Coburg and Gotha, Hereditary Princess Kelly of Saxe-Coburg and Gotha, House of Saxe-Coburg and Gotha, Wedding.